erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 ## What are Mechanisms?

 A mechanism is "the how".
-Our mechanisms cover everything from language syntax to operating system features like:
+Mechanisms cover everything from language syntax to operating system features like:

 * [language syntax](https://en.wikipedia.org/wiki/Syntax_%28programming_languages%29) mechanisms
   * loops (while, doWhile, for, forEach, etc.)